redxdev/hvzsite/README.md

 enough (it saves to a json file in .tmp).
 For production purposes, you should setup a connection to a database such as MySQL, MongoDB, etc...

+### Push Notification Support

+We use [OneSignal](https://onesignal.com/) for web-push notifications. hvzsite doesn't send any notifications itself, but it will prompt users to enable notifications if you want (and it will set the user's `team` tag in OneSignal).
+We use this to quickly disseminate emergency information or changes to missions.
+If you want to use it, copy `client/public/manifest.json.dist` to `client/public/manifest.json` and edit according to the docs [here](https://documentation.onesignal.com/docs/web-push-setup).
+You can then change the OneSignal settings in `client/config/environment.js`.

 ### Development

 For the purposes of development, you will need to launch both the api server and also an ember-cli server.
 To do so,